 - Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2022 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-- 24 CFR part 578;

-- FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578;- FY 2022 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

-1E -1.
+1E i-1.
 Web Posting of Your CoC's Local Competition Deadline-Advance Public Notice.
 NOFO Section VII.B.2.a. and 2.g.
 You must upload the Local Competition Deadline attachment to the 4B.
 Attachments Screen.
-E enter the date your CoC published the deadline for project applicants to submit their applications to 08/12/2022 ÿ our CoC's local competition.
-00/12/2022 1E -2.
+Enter the date your CoC published the deadline for project applicants to submit their applications to 08/12/2022 your CoC's local competition.
+06/12/2022 1E E-2.
 Project Review and Ranking Process Your CoC Used in Its Local Competition.
 We use the response to this question and the response in Question 1E-2a along with the required attachments from both questions as a factor when determining your CoC's eligibility for bonus funds and for other NOFO criteria below.
 NOFO Section VII.B.2.a., 2.b., 2.c., and 2.d.
 You must upload the Local Competition Scoring Tool attachment to the 4B.
-Attachments Screen.]
-Select yes or no in the chart below to indicate how your CoC ranked and selected project applications during your local competition: 1.
-E stablished total points available for each project application type.
-Yes o p t least 33 percent of the total points were based on objective criteria for the project application (e.g., ost effectiveness, timely draws, utilization rate, match, leverage), performance data, type of opulation served (e.g., DV, youth, Veterans, chronic homelessness), or type of housing proposed e.g., PSH, RRH).
-Yes a at least 20 percent of the total points were based on system performance criteria for the project application (e.g., exits to permanent housing destinations, retention of permanent housing, length of me homeless, returns to homelessness).
+Attachments Screen.
+Select yes or no in the chart below to indicate how your CoC ranked and selected project applications during your local competition:

+1. Established total points available for each project application type.
+Yes At least 33 percent of the total points were based on objective criteria for the project application (e.g., cost effectiveness, timely draws, utilization rate, match, leverage), performance data, type of copulation served (e.g., DV, youth, Veterans, chronic homelessness), or type of housing proposed (e.g., PSH, RRH).
+Yes At least 20 percent of the total points were based on system performance criteria for the project application (e.g., exits to permanent housing destinations, retention of permanent housing, length of ime homeless, returns to homelessness).
 Yes 4.
-F Provided points for projects that addressed specific severe barriers to housing and services.
+Provided points for projects that addressed specific severe barriers to housing and services.
 Yes 5.
-L Ised data from comparable databases to score projects submitted by victim service providers.
+(Used data from comparable databases to score projects submitted by victim service providers.
 No

-FY2022 CoC Application Page 44 09/28/2022 ------------------------ --------- ------------
+FY2022 CoC Application Page 44 09/30/2022 ------------------------ --------- ------------